crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 After you have delegated or create a validator, reward will be accumulated, you can check/withdraw it by:
 #### `query distribution validator-outstanding-rewards ` - Query un-withdrawn rewards for a validator

-We can check distribution outstanding (un-withdrawn) rewards for a validator and all of their delegations by its operatoraddress.
+We can check distribution outstanding (un-withdrawn) rewards for a validator and all of their delegations by its operator address.

 ::: details Example: Check all outstanding rewards under the operator address crocncl1...zrf8